budanga/ltk-manager/DESIGN.md

 **Steps**:
 1. Welcome screen with app introduction
 2. League of Legends path detection/selection
+3. Workshop directory selection (for creators)
-3. Brief feature tour
+4. Brief feature tour
-4. Ready to use confirmation
+5. Ready to use confirmation

 ---